Kansas–Nebraska Act: Effect on American Indian tribes

 For the nations that remained in Kansas beyond 1854, the Kansas–Nebraska Act introduced a host of other problems.
 In 1855, white "squatters" built the city of Leavenworth on the Delaware reservation without the consent of either Delaware or the US government.
 When Commissioner of Indian Affairs George Manypenny ordered military support in removing the squatters, both the military and the squatters refused to comply, undermining both Federal authority and the treaties in place with Delaware.
 In addition to the violations of treaty agreements, other promises made were not being kept.
 Construction and infrastructure improvement projects dedicated to nearly every treaty, for example, took a great deal longer than expected.
-Beyond that, however, the most damaging violation by white American settlers was the mistreatment of Native Americans and their properties.
-Personal maltreatment, stolen property, and deforestation have all been cited.
+Beyond that, however, the most damaging violation by white American settlers was the mistreatment of American Indians and their properties.
+Personal maltreatment, destroyed property, and deforestation have all been cited.
 Furthermore, the squatters' premature and illegal settlement of the Kansas Territory jeopardized the value of the land, and with it the future of the Indian tribes living on them.
-Because treaties were land cessions and purchases, the value of the land handed over to the Federal government was critical to the payment received by a given Native nation.
-Deforestation, destruction of property, and other general injuries to the land lowered the value of the territories that were ceded by the Kansas Territory tribes.
+Because treaties were land cessions and purchases, the value of the land handed over to the Federal government was critical to the payment received by a given Indian nation.
+Deforestation, destruction of property, and other general injuries to the land lowered the value of the territories that were ceded by the Kansas Territory Indian tribes.

 Manypenny's 1856 "Report on Indian Affairs" explained the devastating effect on Indian populations of diseases that white settlers brought to Kansas.
 Without providing statistics, Indian Affairs Superintendent to the area Colonel Alfred Cumming reported at least more deaths than births in most tribes in the area.
-While noting intemperance, or alcoholism, as a leading cause of death, Cumming specifically cited cholera, smallpox, and measles, none of which the Native Americans were able to treat.
+While noting intemperance, or alcoholism, as a leading cause of death, Cumming specifically cited cholera, smallpox, and measles, none of which the American Indians were able to treat Themselves from.
 The disastrous epidemics exemplified the Osage people, who lost an estimated 1300 lives to scurvy, measles, smallpox, and scrofula between 1852 and 1856, contributing, in part, to the massive decline in population, from 8000 in 1850 to just 3500 in 1860.
 The Osage had already encountered epidemics associated with relocation and white settlement.
-The initial removal acts in the 1830s brought both White American settlers and foreign Native American tribes to the Great Plains and into contact with the Osage people.
+The initial removal acts in the 1830s brought both White American settlers and foreign American Indian tribes to the Great Plains and into contact with the Osage people.
 Between 1829 and 1843, influenza, cholera, and smallpox killed an estimated 1242 Osage Indians, resulting in a population recession of roughly 20 percent between 1830 and 1850.